 - separate area for the actual amount of time it takes to complete tasks.

 - area for final project totals

-If you are planning on making your own scoping spreadsheet, you can use this list to start customizing your own scoping spreadsheet.
+If you are planning on making your scoping spreadsheet, you can use this list to start customizing your scoping spreadsheet.
 If you are using an online template, you might want to play around with the template a bit to see how it works before you start customizing it to fit your project.
 When you are using an online template, you want to pay attention to how values change when you are doing calculations.
-You also want to look to see what items could be cut or add to your spreadsheet that will help you estimate the project budget.
+You also want to look to see what items could be cut or added to your spreadsheet that will help you estimate the project budget.

 That's a wrap on this Skillcrush lesson!
 Scope and budget are two areas your client is going to be looking at on a project proposal so all the advice in this post will help you get the best estimates on these areas for your project proposal.
 Make sure you use a scoping spreadsheet to help you stay organized throughout the project process.

 You are now ready to write your project proposal.
 The next lesson in Skillcrush 300 is looking at the next step of the client intake process which is the project proposal.
-This post will examine why the project proposal is important as well as the tips to writing a project proposal a client will agree to.
+This post will examine why the project proposal is important as well as the tips for writing a project proposal a client will agree to.

 This post was originally published on April 16, 2019 on the blog BritishPandaChick Codes.
 I made minor changes to the original post to work here on CodeNewbie.